Pal5060/Py-Todo/README.md

 Here are some projects I'm proud of:

 -   **Py-Todo**: A versatile to-do list application with CLI, GUI (Tkinter), and Web (Flask) interfaces, featuring due dates, priorities, and browser notifications for the web version.
-(Remember to replace `your-username` with your actual GitHub username in the link!)